Attendance and absence

 Parents and voluntary helpers

 We are always happy to see parents in the schools.
 Your child’s education depends upon the successful partnership between home and school.
 Parents are welcome to help in school with a range of activities and are invaluable on school visits.
-If you offer to help in school, the leader of your child’s teacher/year group leader will arrange times for you to come into school and the kind of activities you will be doing.
-You will probably not be working with your child but you may be working in their class.
+If you offer to help in school, the leader of the year group leader will arrange times for you to come into school and the kind of activities you will be doing.
+You will not be working in your child’s class but you may be working in their year group.

 If parents are collecting children by car, please do not use either of the school car parks or the zigzag lines outside of the schools.
 Parents must also avoid parking on the yellow lines which form part of the traffic systems on Colneis Road or Fairfield Avenue and the surround roads.
 Police patrol these areas on a regular basis.